The Open Operator Manifesto

 Different scenarios require different networking for the same application.
 An operator should support segregated network architecture as described in the model.

 Enterprises have applications on both Windows and Linux, and many deployments integrate platforms.
-The operator framework should enable multi-platform scenarios.
+The ops library should enable multi-platform scenarios.

 An operator should work on all supported architectures of the application.